-2.7 Investment Opportunities (including capital loans)
+2.6 Investment Opportunities (including capital loans)

 The Authority will consider, if the opportunities arise, the purchase of land and property as an investment - to both generate an on-going income stream or to realise an increased capital value in the future.
-This could include the purchase of land or property or the purchase of "shares" in a property fund.
 Depending on the capital funding proposed the appropriate approvals will be requested at that time.
 Loans for a capital purpose can also be approved subject to a business case and due diligence on the borrower including, as appropriate, guarantees and bonds to secure the repayment of the loan.
 Any such opportunities would be considered in the first instance by the Investment Programme Board and Cabinet for approval in accordance with Financial Regulations.